 There is no charge to reserve a museum pass.
-Only one museum pass per household may be checked out at a time.
-If a pass is not returned on time, a fine of $5.00 per day will be charged, up to a maximum of $25.00.
+Only one museum pass per library account may be checked out at a time.
+If a pass is not returned on time, a fine of $5.00 per day will be charged, up to a maximum of the replacement cost of the pass.

-If a pass is lost, the borrower will be charged a fee of $25.00.
+If a pass is lost, the borrower will be charged the replacement coast.

 Who can reserve a pass?

-You must have a current Old Bridge Library card in good standing to place a reservation.
-The pass can only be reserved with an adult card.
+You must have a current Old Bridge Library adult card in good standing to place a reservation.
 A pass cannot be reserved with a child’s or teen’s card.
 Fines & fees of $10.00 or more on an account will block a reservation.

 How many people per pass are admitted to a museum?

 It depends on the pass.
 Each museum has its own admission rules.
-Check above or at the library for more information.
+Check above or with the library for more information.

 What is “Day of Use?”

 Reservations can be cancelled.
 Please let the Library know that you want to cancel no later than the day before Day of Use since others may want to use the museum pass for that day.